-Below are the the things you should be doing on World Gin Day.
-If you are just looking for awesome gins to drink then head to the following lists"
+Below are the the gins you should taste on World Gin Day.
+If you are just looking for more awesome gins to drink then head to the following lists:

 - If you are after a great gin to try, then head to our best gin guide

-- Our best pink gin guide is for those who like a bit of colour to their drink
+- Our best flavoured gin guide is for those who like a bit of colour to their drink

 - Make sure you are matching your gin with the best tonic water around.

 - If you are looking for cheaper gin then head to our best supermarket gin list

 We are big fans of the Bucks Brothers Buckinghamshire Dry Gin.
 Small batch from a copper pot, what you get is passion in every bottle (each one has a hand-written note on it too).
 Eight botanics make up the taste and it leans nicely with liquorice and citrus, with a nice dollop of blackberry.

 Keepr Classic London Dry Gin with British Honey

 Yep, you're bloody right we are recommending a gin with honey for World Gin Day.
 It adds a silkiness to the drink and works really well with the other botanicals on board, including warming vanilla and a zing of citrus.
 It’s not as sweet as you think, either, with the honey more of a lingering, luscious aftertaste.